theimowski/SuaveMusicStore/en/postgres_docker.md

 * mapped standard Postgres port 5432 from the container to host (`-p <hostPort>:<containerPort>`),
 * the tag of image (`theimowski/suavemusicstore_db:0.1`).

-If everything went fine, we should now be able to see two running containers with the `docker ps` command:
+If everything went fine, we should be able to see a running container with the `docker ps` command:

 ```
 CONTAINER ID        IMAGE                               COMMAND                  CREATED             STATUS              PORTS                    NAMES